YellowJacketLinux/LFS/tlive-lfs.md

     updmap-sys --setoption LW35 ADOBEkb

-On the other hand if they have the Adobe vendor filenames (e.g. `hvnbo___.pfb`):
+On the other hand if they have the Adobe vendor file names (e.g. `hvnbo___.pfb`):

     updmap-sys --setoption LW35 ADOBE